nesquena/dante/README.md

 ## Customization

 In many cases, you will need to add custom flags/options or a custom description to your executable.
-You can do this easily by using the `Dante::Runner` directly:
+You can do this easily by using `Dante::Runner` more explicitly:

 ```ruby
 #!/usr/bin/env ruby